How SPOT Works¶

-SPOT is an email-security tool that decides whether each incoming message is a phishing or business-email-compromise attempt, and helps the operator act on that decision.
+SPOT is an email-security tool that decides whether each incoming message is a phishing (opportunistic or targeted), or business-email-compromise attempt, and helps the operator act on that decision.
 This page explains how an email moves through SPOT, what each stage does, and what the operator ultimately sees.

-Every email handled by SPOT goes through the same five stages, regardless of how it arrived or how strict the chosen policy is.
+Every email handled by SPOT goes through the same four stages, regardless of how it arrived or how strict the chosen policy is.

 Mail([Mail server])